30+ Reasons to Be Thankful This Thanksgiving

 September 22 may have been the official first day of fall, but it’s really not until Thanksgiving that you start to feel the longer nights and shorter days.
 Summer nights, with their barbecues and night games, may get all the glory (and country songs), but fall nights can be just as fun.
 Pop some popcorn, pull out a board game or puzzle, turn on a favourite movie, and enjoy the cozy feeling of being snuggled up together.

-Check out the best-reviewed board games for a Thanksgiving game night!
+Check out the best two-player board games for a Thanksgiving game night.

 Your best friend